 Key Features#

-At its core, novelWriter is a multi-document plain text editor.
-It uses a markup syntax inspired by Markdown to apply simple formatting to the text.
-It is designed for writing fiction, so the formatting features available are limited to those relevant for this purpose.
+novelWriter is designed for writing fiction, so the formatting features available are limited to those relevant for this purpose.
 It is not suitable for technical writing, and it is not a full-featured Markdown editor.

 Your novel project is organised as a collection of separate plain text documents instead of a single, large document.
-The idea here is to make it easier to reorganise your project structure without having to cut and paste text between chapters.
+The idea is to make it easier to reorganise your project structure without having to cut and paste text between chapters.

 There are two kinds of documents in your project: Novel Documents are documents that are part of your story.
 The other kind of documents are Project Notes.
 These are intended for your notes about your characters, your world building, and so on.